Dutch history in Thailand

 Baan Hollanda (credit สมบูรณ์ ศุภฤกษ์กุลชัย)

-In the ancient city Ayutthaya, 2 hours outside of Bangkok you can visit Baan Hollanda.
+In the ancient city of Ayutthaya, two hours outside of Bangkok you can visit Baan Hollanda.
 Baan Hollanda is an information center with a permanent exhibition on the history of Dutch-Thai relations.

-Thailand and the Netherlands have established relations already in the 17th century as the Dutch came to the kingdom of Siam looking for interesting trade opportunities.
+This year we celebrate 420 years of diplomatic relations between Thailand and the Netherlands: these relations were established already in the 17th century as the Dutch came to the kingdom of Siam looking for interesting trade opportunities.
 The Dutch first established formal trade relations with the kingdom of Siam in 1604.
 In 1608, King Ekathotsarot granted permission to the Dutch East India Company (VOC) to open a trading post in Ayutthaya.
 In 1634, during the reign of King Prasat Thong, a VOC factory and trading office was built on land bestowed by the Siamese King as reward for Dutch naval aid in Ayutthaya's war against Pattani.
 Here trading goods could be loaded and unloaded.

 Former trading post of the Dutch East India Company (credit สมบูรณ์ ศุภฤกษ์กุลชัย)